williambdean/lyft-bikes/README.md

 ## Overview

-Access Chicago rideshare data from Python.
+Access and work with Chicago rideshare data from Python.

 Data sources taken from here: https://ride.divvybikes.com/system-data